Offering 0pen and Honest Professional Advice

 The interesting thing about the Pisa international school comparisons is that there has never been an attempt to create county average in the United Kingdom.
 If it were applied to Welsh counties, for instance, then it would be predictable which counties would have the highest ranking and estimated average scores.
 Social deprivation is feature of school under performance throughout the world.

-The schools which achieve the highest academic attainment in Wales is predictable.
+The schools which achieve the highest academic attainment in Wales are predictable.
 Those schools achieving relatively high standards in a deprived catchment schools do not get mentioned.
 Enabling children to reach their full learning potential can have a huge influence on children future lives, however modest that may be.

 A recent Times Educational article written by Plomin suggests it may become possible to work out children future educational attainment through considering their genes.
 This is consistent with findings of working memory, which is a processing capacity, which indicates that the learning potential of children is genetically determined.